1996 Raleigh murders

-The 1996 Raleigh murders were a series of six murders and several rapes targeted towards female residents of the Raleigh, North Carolina area occurring from January to December 1996.
-Authorities, at the time, believed the killings to be the work of a serial killer, and the cases were investigated under that belief.
-During the investigation a homeless drifter named John Williams Jr. was arrested for two of the murders, for which he was later tried and convicted, and authorities declared him the prime suspect in the other cases.
-As other evidence emerged, it was revealed that multiple people perpetrated the murders.
+The 1996 Raleigh murders were a series of six murders and several rapes targeted towards female residents of Raleigh, North Carolina, from January to December 1996.
+At the time, the investigating authorities believed the killings to be the work of a serial killer, and the cases were investigated under that belief.

+In 1997, a homeless man named John Williams Jr. was arrested for attempted murder and became the prime suspect in the case.
+He was later indicted for two of the murders (Patricia Ashe and Deborah Elliot) and was convicted the following year, receiving the death penalty.
+As other evidence emerged, it was revealed that multiple people perpetrated the murders as Leman Evans was convicted for the sole murder of Dewanna Burt.
+The other three murders of Dawn Grandy, Cynthia Brown and Patricia Woods are still unsolved.

 Murders

 On January 7, 1996, the nude body of 33-year-old Patricia Ashe, a crack cocaine user and suspected prostitute, was discovered laying on a bench by local Raleigh resident Rodney Bass.
 Under her body was a pair of jeans and a long sleeve t-shirt.
 An autopsy was conducted on Ashe's body, which concluded she had been strangled to death.
 Scratches and scrapes were also located on her body, indicating she had put up a fight with her killer.

 Days later, on January 17, the body of 36-year-old Dewanna Burt was found in a parking lot on Poole Road, with a single gunshot wound to the back of the head.
 On June 13, the body of 38-year-old Patricia Gwendolyn Woods was discovered inside Oakwood Cemetery, which was across the street from where she lived.

 On July 13, a transient found the body of 30-year-old Dawn Marie Grandy in a homeless camp under Morgan Street bridge.
 In August, an unidentified woman was found dead too.
 It was not until January 9 the following year when she was identified as 32-year-old Cynthia Louise Brown.
 The murders went quiet in the months after and emerged again in December 1996.
 On December 23, 1996, Deborah Jean Elliot spoke with her sisters about Christmas plans.

 Afterward, Elliot left her home late at night to meet with one of her sisters.
 She never showed up, and in the days after, Elliot was not seen.
 On December 26, Elliot's body was found completely nude except for her socks and shoes.
 Her murder was shocking, as family members could not think of anyone wanting to hurt Elliot, as they described her as a dedicated mother of three.
 At the same time, it was suspected she had worked as a prostitute.